Wedding Invitation Etiquette

 When determining whether to use Ms., Mrs., or Miss, always respect the woman's preference.
 If it is not known, it is appropriate to use the title "Ms."

-Men and women living together who are not married should be addressed with their names on separate lines.
+Couples living together who are not married should be addressed with their names on separate lines.

 The inner envelopes should only have the guests' names.
 It is not gummed so it doesn't seal.
 You may be formal by writing Mr. and Mrs. William Jones or as informal as Uncle Bill and Aunt Jenny.